 1. A folding table with cup holders

-Unless your campsite’s furnished with a picnic table, you won’t have much space to set things down.
+A folding table will give you that much-needed space to set things down, especially if your campsite doesn’t have a picnic table.
 These portable tables only take 30 seconds to fold out and give you a sturdy extra surface for dining or cooking.
 You can find them on Amazon here.

 2. A comfy portable pillow

 Pillows are needed for a good night’s sleep but they can be big and bulky.
-To save space, pack a portable pillow instead – like these soft ones from Teton Sports.
-They measure 18 x 12 but compactly fold down to about 7 x 4 to fit in their own storage pouch.
+To save space, pack a portable pillow instead, like these soft ones from Teton Sports.
+They measure 18 x 12 inches but compactly fold down to about 7 x 4 to fit in their own storage pouch.
 They’re offered in a variety of patterns.

 4. Truck bed (or SUV) tents